 1. When is the annual registration fee renewal period?

-Registration fees are paid between November 2024 (or earlier when invoices are ready) and January 15, 2025.
-BCIA Bylaws require that annual fee renewal payments be received no later than January 15, 2025.
+Registration fees are paid between early November and January 15th.
+BCIA Bylaws require that annual renewal fee payments be received no later than January 15, 2025.

 2. What are the 2025 Annual Registration fees?
 Is there PST or GST added?